Leter-Tech/InfoBot-Discord/README.md

 **Ask anything, anytime.**

 InfoBot is an intelligent Discord assistant.
 Mention it or reply to it in any server conversation, and it will respond with helpful, friendly, and context-aware replies.
-You can also use the `/ask` command to get assistance directly.
+You can also use the slash commands to get assistance directly.

 ---